Is Compounded Semaglutide Safe? Complete Safety & Efficacy Guide

 Important Safety Considerations

 - •Quality varies: Not all compounding pharmacies meet the same standards.
-Always verify 503B registration.
+Always verify current state board of pharmacy licensure and USP <797> compliance.

 - •Shortage-dependent: FDA permits compounding only during declared shortages.
 Availability may change.